MeLiDosProject/Sancho-SalasEtAl_Dataset_2025/README.md

 ## Individual

-This folder contains individual-level data for N=23 participant, each stored in a separate folder named after the participant ID (PID).
+This folder contains individual-level data for N=39 participants, each stored in a separate folder named after the participant ID (PID).
 The data within each participant folder follows the following structure.